How many drafts of a story, or essay, or book, do you write before it feels “done”? Ten, twenty, fifty, one-hundred story drafts? More?

 Doing the Work

-Unless you luck out and spit out a story in its complete form on the first try, the good news is, revising is fun!
+Unless you luck out and nail a story in its complete form on the first try, the good news is, revising is fun!
 Revising is where you get to pull apart the meat of the story and tease out its tenderness and secrets.

 Revision sometimes looks like several re-readings with a red pen.
 Other times, it looks like taking colored pencils and blocking out specific aspects of craft: blue for dialogue, pink for detail, red for exposition, green for character traits, etc. This is a great way to quickly see if you’re leaning too heavily in one direction or another.
 Revision can look like physically cutting up a story and piecing it back together.
 It can also look like putting the latest draft away and completely rewriting from memory to see what sticks and what doesn’t.